morikeli/watchdog-mobile-app/README.md

 Incase of a bug or you wish to make an update create a new branch using git command `git checkout -b <name of your branch>` and create a pull request.
 Wait for review.

 Don't forget to star the repo 🌟😉

+## Known issues

+1. The profile picture is a static screen.
+2. Notification in the homepage and settings and logout icons in profile page are not functional.
+Their functionalities is still in progress.